sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Wherever CLI is specified, it is the CLISH cli that is referred.

 # Scope
 This document describes the high-level design of Event and Alarm Framework feature.
+It is not in the scope of this feature to update all the applications to raise events and alarms.

 # 1 Feature Overview

 The Event and Alarm Framework feature provides a centralized framework for applications in SONiC to raise notifications and store them for NBIs to listen and fetch to monitor the device.

 Events and Alarms are means to indicate a change in the state of the system that operator may be interested in.
 Such a change has an important metric called *severity* to indicate how critical it is to the health of the system.
-This makes severity as an important chracteristic of an event.

 *  Events